 Visiting Chile’s Atacama Desert With Kids

 These are some of the other sites in Chile’s Atacama Desert we visited with our kids during our stay in San Pedro.
-They were quite a bit further away than the closer, easy sites and the roads were much, MUCH rougher.
+They were quite a bit further away than the closer, easier sites like Valley of the Moon and Mars Valley and the roads were much, MUCH rougher.
 But we still managed to see them just fine with Baby and Toddler in tow.